CORONAVIRUS (COVID-19) EMERGENCY PLAN FOR BISHOP’S FUNERAL HOME

 - Wearing a face mask is mandatory in our facility and our parking lot, and 6 foot social distancing requirements apply.

-- Single household bubbles are also in effect once again and we will be asking those must come in the funeral home to make arrangements to be no more than 2 people from within that single household bubble.
+- Single household bubbles are also in effect once again and we will be asking those attending gatherings in the funeral home, as well as at Churches and cemeteries to respect that same standard.
 You must socially distance from anyone other than those in your own household.

 - We encourage the use of our online guestbooks for condolence messages to the family.